23 Free & Cheap Things to Do in NYC Right Now

 18. Birdwatching in Prospect Park

-If you’re craving a touch of nature without leaving the city, birdwatching in Prospect Park might be just the feathered adventure you’re looking for.
+If you’re craving a touch of nature without leaving the city, birdwatching in Prospect Park should be on your bucket list.

 greenwich village